-St. Mary's Church is the oldest existing building in use in Bergen and has a rich assortment of unique art.
+St Mary's Church is one of the oldest buildings in use in Bergen and has a rich assortment of unique art.
 It was most likely built between 1130 and 1170.
-We don't know with certainty who built it, but judging by the decorative details, the stone masons may have been inspired by architecture in Northern Italy and England.
+We don't know with certainty who built it, but judging by the decorative details, the stonemasons may have been inspired by architecture in Northern Italy and England.

-Twice the church was ravaged by fire - in 1198 and 1248.
+The church was twice ravaged by fire, in 1198 and 1248.
 The building is unusually well preserved and has been in continuous use since the late Middle Ages.
-Before the major restoration between 2010 and 2015, the church was last restored in the 1860s.
-At that time, the building's appearance was returned to the way it looked in the Middle Ages.
-The interior, however, was made much less ostentatious to conform to protestant sentiments.
-In the High Middle Ages St. Mary's Church was the citizen's main church.
-Important city government institutions were connected to the church and the church yard.
-In 1408 it became the official church for German merchants based in Bergen, and it remained so until 1766, when it became the parish church for the German congregation.
+Before the major restoration between 2010 and 2015, the church had last been restored in the 1860s.
+At that time, the building's appearance was returned to how it had looked in the Middle Ages.

+The interior, however, was made much less ostentatious to conform to Protestant sentiments.

+In the High Middle Ages, St Mary's Church was the main church for the citizens of Bergen.
+Important city government institutions had connections to the church and the churchyard.
+In 1408 it became the official church for German merchants based in Bergen and remained so until 1766, when it became the parish church for the city's German congregation.
 It did not become an ordinary Norwegian parish church until 1874.
 Today, it plays a central role in Bergen as a church, cultural heritage site and concert venue.